-PARRIS represented California Sales Managers in a class action wage-and-hour lawsuit against one of the largest distributors of plumbing supplies, fire and fabrication products, and waterworks in the United States.
+PARRIS represented a group of California sales managers in a class action wage-and-hour lawsuit against one of the largest distributors of plumbing supplies, fire and fabrication products, and waterworks in the United States.

-PARRIS recovered $7,000,000 for the California Sales Managers in a class-wide settlement of this wage-and-hour misclassification case.
-Other notable PARRIS settlements obtained on behalf of misclassified employees include a $135,000,00 settlement on behalf of Claims Adjusters as well as a a $125,000,000 settlement on behalf of Insurance Adjusters.
+PARRIS recovered $7,000,000 for the managers in a class-wide settlement of this wage-and-hour misclassification case.
+Other notable PARRIS settlements obtained on behalf of misclassified employees include a $135,000,00 settlement on behalf of claims adjusters as well as a a $125,000,000 settlement on behalf of insurance adjusters.

 Read more about employment law.